Scalefree hardness of average-case Euclidean TSP approximation: Asymptotic length of scalefree heuristics

 \subsection{Proof of Theorem \ref{t.length}}

-We suppose that $H$ is scalefree. $\PP\neq \NP$ implies that there is some instance $(\cA_0,n_0)$ of the set cover problem for which the algorithm above returns an incorrect answer.
-Observe first that it cannot happen that the algorithm returns TRUE when the correct answer to the set-cover instance is FALSE: when $(\cA_0,n_0)$ is FALSE, property \ref{Papa.thres} implies that there can be no path through the Papadimitriou sets shorter than the threshold below which the algorithm above would return TRUE.
+We suppose that $H$ is scalefree. $\PP\neq \NP$ implies that there is some instance $(\cA_0,N_0)$ of the Set Partition problem for which the algorithm above returns an incorrect answer.
+Observe first that it cannot happen that the algorithm returns TRUE when the correct answer to the Set Partition instance is FALSE: when $(\cA_0,N_0)$ is FALSE, property \ref{Papa.thres} implies that there can be no path through the Papadimitriou sets shorter than the threshold below which the algorithm above would return TRUE.

-Thus we are to consider the case that the algorithm above returns FALSE even though the correct answer to $(\cA_0,n_0)$ is TRUE.
+Thus we are to consider the case that the algorithm above returns FALSE even though the correct answer to $(\cA_0,N_0)$ is TRUE.
 In this case, no path enumerated by $A$ transits $M$ in such a way that a Papadimitriou set is traversed optimally.

 We prove Theorem \ref{t.length} by showing that this implies there exists an $\e_H>0$ so that the length of the tour found by $H$ through the random set $\ydn\sbs [0,t]^d$ is w.h.p at least $(1+\e_H)$ times the length of the optimal tour $T$.